pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 * Add the ability to configure IP restrictions for the UAA and Login Server HTTP ports
 * Make the logging level of the collector configurable
 * Randomize NATS server selection
-* make ha_proxy respect disabling timeout
+* Make ha_proxy respect disabling timeout
 * NO: Fixed an issue where the DEA needed twice the space requested to successfully place an app
 * More flexible nested domain creation rules
 * DEA sends NATS heartbeat even when there are no running instances.
 This keeps HM9000 from falsely reporting problems.